 'If a Federated Arabia ever takes shape, it will be as a consequence of improved communications.
 If Baghdad can be joined up direct with Damascus, the two great centres of Arab civilization and Arab thought will be united.
 The products of Syria and 'Iraq are complementary to each other: amongst the upper classes the family and racial ties between the two capitals are very close.
 The Muslim intelligentsia of Syria are more sophisticated than those of 'Iraq, and more energetic: the climate of Damascus and Aleppo is less trying than that of Baghdad.
-'I realize that the Sykes-Picot agreement is a difficulty, but I am convinced

-'I realize that the Sykes-Ficot agreement is a dimensional prevail over that in matters of this sort economic arguments, if sound, should prevail over comparatively transient considerations of strategy and politics.
+'I realize that the Sykes-Picot agreement is a difficulty, but I am convinced that in matters of this sort economic arguments, if sound, should prevail over comparatively transient considerations of strategy and politics.
 I would therefore urge that the whole question of future railway policy be investigated, as soon as may be, by a body of competent experts, with knowledge of existing conditions in 'Iraq and Syria.
 Such men are available at the moment but will have been dispersed before long on demobilization.'